polarfire-soc/polarfire-soc-bare-metal-library/mpfs-qspi-mt25q-flash/README.txt

 ## Executing project on PolarFire SoC hardware
-Choose the Debug or Release configuration of the project, Build the project and launch the launch the debug launcher for that configuration to download and execute the project on PolarFire SoC hardware platform.
+Choose the Debug or Release configuration of the project, Build the project and launch the mpfs-qspi-mt25q-flash hw-emulation all-harts debug.launch to download and execute the project on PolarFire SoC hardware platform.